Recipe Overview

 Creamy Roasted Mushroom Risotto

 Risotto.
 Fancy-schmancy, right?
 In reality, a creamy homemade mushroom risotto is not out of reach for any night of the week.
-This recipe for roasted mushroom risotto is totally gourmet, and so easy to make.
+Roasted mushroom risotto is totally gourmet, but it is so easy to make.
+It’s a satisfying classic recipe filled with earthy roasted mushrooms, creamy arborio rice, and Parmesan cheese.

-Of course, I’ve made this risotto with my favorite thing in life (besides popcorn): roasted vegetables.
-Seeing as roasted mushrooms are top of my list lately in terms of veggies to roast, it was no contest!
+Of course, I’ve made this risotto with my favorite thing in life which is any roasted vegetable.
+Seeing as roasted mushrooms are top of my list lately in terms of veggies to roast, creamy roasted mushroom risotto is a no-brainer.
+It’s amazingly delicious!

 Close up of a bowl of mushroom risotto.